Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Medical Marijuana

 Employers may not discharge, threaten, refuse to hire, or otherwise discriminate or retaliate against an employee based solely on the employee's status as a person certified to use medical marijuana.
 35 Pa.
 Stat. § 10231.2103(b).
 Under Pennsylvania law, employers are not required to accommodate medical marijuana use at a place of employment or commit an act that would put the employer or any person acting on its behalf in violation of federal law.
 35 Pa.
 Stat. § 10231.2103(b).
-An employer may discipline employees for being under the influence of medical marijuana in the workplace.
+An employer may discipline employees for being under the influence of medical marijuana during work.
 35 Pa.
 Stat. § 10231.2103(b).
-The law prohibits being under the influence of medical marijuana in certain safety-sensitive jobs.
+The law prohibits being under the influence of medical marijuana in certain safety-sensitive jobs, like those involving heights or confined spaces, for instance.
 35 Pa.
 Stat. § 10231.510.